pnnl/Hydro-Oscillations/README.md

 <p align="justify"> EPCL script "3_WHV_hdam_var_Break_Insertion.p" takes in the modified power flow case as input and sets the appropriate parameters for changing water heads in hydro governor models (hdam parameter in hygov model).
 Following this a brake insertion test is carried out.
 The outputs of this test is saved as channel file (.chf). </p>

 <p align="justify"> Finally,  "4_CHF_to_CSV_WECC_240_PSLF_plot.p" helps in converting the channels file created into a csv file.
 This file calls "4b_WECC_240_Channels_List.txt", hence it must be placed in the same directory.
 Note that "4b_WECC_240_Channels_List.txt" file is designed specifically for WECC 240 bus system.
-For using another test system, this file will need to be modified appropriately.</p>
+For implementation with another test system, this file will need to be modified appropriately.</p>

 ## Nordic 44 Bus System Examples
 Folder Named Nordic_44_PSLF_Files has three subfolders containing examples of modeling different hydrological conditions.